vernisaz/simcom/doc/PIs.md

 or simple specify path to *rb*, if you do not want an installation.

+You can also add the path to **rb** in *PATH* environment variable.

 ## Building Rust apps
-All my Rust applications have web UI.Therefor first application will be a web server.
+All my Rust applications have web UI.
+Therefor first application will be a web server.

-Cone the following repositories in the *projects*,
+Clone the following repositories in the *projects*,

 - [RightSlash](https://github.com/vernisaz/right_slash)
 - [SimJSON](https://github.com/vernisaz/simjson)
 - [SimThreadPool](https://github.com/vernisaz/simtpool)
 - [SimWEb](https://github.com/vernisaz/simweb)

+And them run **rb** in every of them.
+It will build required common crates.

+### SimHTTP